eriksandall/isam2025poster/README.md

      ```bash
      python prepare_data.py
      ```
+   - This adds additional csv files in the `data` directory.

 4. **Analyze overall usage trends**:
    - Run the usage analysis script to generate weekly usage statistics and visualizations:
      ```bash
      python analyze_usage.py
      ```
+   - This creates an `analysis` directory (if it doesn't already exist) and adds several csv files to it.

 5. **Analyze equipment popularity**:
    - Run the equipment analysis script to generate equipment usage statistics and visualizations:
      ```bash
      python analyze_equipment.py
      ```
+   - This creates an `analysis` directory (if it doesn't already exist) and adds several csv files to it.

 6. **Visualize the results**:
    - Run the visualization scripts to generate charts and heatmaps: